getgud-io/getgud-docs/Integrations/Unreal Engine/unreal-engine-5-integration.md

 ## 3. Initialize SDK in Your Code

-It is recommended to initialize the SDK when your server starts and dispose of it when your server stops.
+It is recommended to initialize the SDK when your server starts and dispose it when your server stops.

 Example header file: